rebus-ink/ink-API/activityDoc.md

   },
   target: {
     id: <publicationId>
+    type: <pubOrNote>
   }
 }
 ```

 object can contain the entire note object, as returned as a reply to the GET document route.
 But only the id and the type are required.

-Similarly, target can contain the entire publication object, but only the id proeprty is required.
+target contains the id of the publication or the note, as well as a property 'type' that indicates whether the tag is assigned to a Publication or a Note.

 Possible errors:

 * 404 'no publiation found with id {id}'
 * 404 'no tag found with id {id}'
+* 404 'no note found with id {id}
-* 400 'publication {publicationId} already associated with tag {tagId} ({tag name})'
+* 400 'publication {publicationId} or note {noteId} already associated with tag {tagId} ({tag name})'
-* 400: 'add tag to publication error: {message}' - generic error that occured on add tag to publication.
+* 400: 'add tag to publication or note error: {message}' - generic error that occured on add tag to publication.
 Refer to message for more details.
 * 400 'create activity error: {message}' - generic error that occured on createActivity.
 Refer to message for more details.

-### Remove Tag from Publication
+### Remove Tag from Publication or Note

 ```
 {